-Although it might not seem too simple, the truth is there is always more than one person that is able to shine light on your dark moments.
-People who know what they have, when they have it, and we’re not talking just about love relationships, either.
+Although it might not seem this simple, there’s usually more than just one person who can shine a light in your dark moments.
+They’re the kinds of people who know what they have and when they have it.
+We’re not talking just about romantic relationships, either.

 In life, we all need friends, family, and partners to respect and understand us.
-Not only do we need to love ourselves and strengthen our own self-esteem every day, but we also need a good social network to surround us.
+Not only do you need to love yourself and strengthen your self-esteem every day, you also need a good social network to surround yourself with.

-People who stop you from changing put up walls around your own personal growth.
-No one is the example of absolute virtue, and there’s something very basic in human beings, which is their ability to overcome, and to learn every day, absorbing new lessons.
+People who stop you from changing will put up walls to slow down your personal growth.
+No one is perfect.
+But if there’s one thing basic to human beings, it’s our ability to overcome, to learn every day, to absorb new lessons.

 - Let people who enrich you enter your life.
-Let them guide you to promote your own personal growth.
+Go with them and make space for your own personal growth.

-- To be better every day, you need to be aware of your mistakes and your limitations.
-And you can only achieve this by being humble.
+- If you want to become better, you need to be aware of your mistakes and your limitations.
+Ultimately, you can only achieve this by being humble.

-Stay with people who think of you as “indispensable” in their daily life
+Stick with people who truly appreciate your place in their daily life

-I’m sure you’ve heard that you need to “avoid attachments” or “avoid needing someone.”
-But you need to look at this fairly objectively, because if one thing is sure, there are certain people in life that we need in order to be happy.
+You’ve probably heard something along the lines of how it’s important to “avoid attachments” or “avoid needing someone” at some point.
+But be objective here, the simple truth is that there are certain people in life that you need in order to be happy.

 - You need to know how to differentiate between needing to have people you love by your side, versus wanting to “make them” who you want them to be, limiting their freedom, their ability to choose, and their personal growth.

 - People that need you also should know how to respect you.
 You are indispensable in a lot of people’s lives, but that means you need to offer respect and love without smothering them.
 This type of love enriches.